BIOS update

 - Enable Resizable BAR - Improve GPU performance if you have a compatible graphics card

-- Configure Atlas settings to customize your installation
+- Configure Atlas settings - Customize your installation